 The criteria for receiving this UQ equity scholarship include:

-Appolonia Smith-Laffin received a UQ Link Scholarship alongside being part of the UQ Young Achievers Program, giving her the support to be the first in her family to attend university.
+Appolonia Smith-Laffin received a UQ Link Scholarship alongside being part of the UQ Young Achievers Program.
+This gave her the support to be the first in her family to attend university.
 Read her story.

 How to apply for equity scholarships at UQ

-Applying for the UQ Link equity scholarship is incredibly easy.
-When completing your QTAC application, simply select UQ as a preference, then complete the Financial Hardship category within the Educational Access Scheme section.
+Applying for the UQ Link equity scholarship is easy.
+When completing your QTAC application, select UQ as a preference, then complete the Financial Hardship category within the Educational Access Scheme section.

-As long as you supply all the necessary documents and info to demonstrate significant financial hardship, you’ll automatically get approved for UQ Link if you’re eligible.
-This means the 5 entry rank adjustments will immediately apply to your UQ preferences, and the scholarship amount will become available to you if you proceed to enrol with us.
+As long as you supply all the necessary documents and info to demonstrate financial hardship, you’ll automatically get approved for UQ Link if you’re eligible.
+This means the 5 entry rank adjustments will immediately apply to your UQ preferences.
+And the scholarship amount will become available to you if you proceed to enrol with us.